apache/airflow/docs/apache-airflow/best-practices.rst

         failing_task >> passing_task >> teardown
         list(dag.tasks) >> watcher()

-The visual representation of this DAG after execution looks like this:
+The visual representation of this Dag after execution looks like this:

 .. image:: /img/watcher.png